 - Create a User-defined Parameter row.

-- In the first User-defined column cell where you want to add a formula, enter your formula using "This" to refer to the data in the current column (e.g.
+- In the User-defined column cell where you want to add a formula, enter your formula using "This" to refer to the data in the current column (e.g.

 - Click outside the cell to exit cell-edit mode.
 A calculated value should display.

 - With the cell selected, grab the "+" handle in the lower right corner of the cell then (a) grab the "+" handle and drag with your mouse to extend the calculation to other worksheet columns or (b) double-click on the "+" handle to extend the formula to every row cell to the right of the original formula cell.

 Note that "This" can also be used in worksheet data cells, as for instance, at the end of a column of data.
 It cannot be used to represent rows in row-wise calculations.